From Driving Limos to Writing with Legends: The 3 Tactics One Member Took to Make it Happen

 The Program that Changed Ben’s Life

 How did Ben go from driving limos to writing with legends?
-It all started with American Writers & Artists Inc.’s (AWAI) Accelerated Program for Six-Figure Copywriting.
+It all started with American Writers & Artists Institute’s (AWAI) Accelerated Program for Six-Figure Copywriting.
 He gained the secrets, tips and tricks that he applied on his very first copywriting project and continues to use today.

 Investing in AWAI’s Circle of Success (COS) gave him lifetime access to all AWAI offerings.
 With that, programs for financial and health copywriting helped him narrow his niche to finance.
 Then the Masters Program for Six-Figure Copywriting brought his skills to the next level.